ABOUT CAFE SANUKI

 To create the best – and more importantly, most authentic – Udon noodles, Cafe Sanuki will use imported specialized machinery and Sanuki-based ingredients and has even hired a certified expert to recreate the exact water pH composition found in Sanuki.
 After all the travel, research, education, investment dollars and hard work, Fan received the blessings of Udon masters to bring their specialty to the United States in 2017.

-Set to open in summer 2017 at the gateway to Las Vegas’ Chinatown neighborhood (Spring Mountain Road and Decatur Boulevard) Cafe Sanuki will remain under the watchful eyes of Udon masters, who Fan will fly to Las Vegas at least twice annually to inspect, review and approve Café Sanuki’s precision cooking and presentation standards.
+Now open at the gateway to Las Vegas’ Chinatown neighborhood (Spring Mountain Road and Decatur Boulevard), Cafe Sanuki will remain under the watchful eyes of Udon masters, who Fan will fly to Las Vegas at least twice annually to inspect, review and approve Café Sanuki’s precision cooking and presentation standards.

-So when visiting Cafe Sanuki for the first time be prepared to to express yourself!
+When visiting Cafe Sanuki for the first time, be prepared to to express yourself!
 Here are the tips for Slurp Satisfaction 101: How to slurp your noodles loud and proud!

 Although slurping your food loudly may be considered inappropriate at other restaurants, at Cafe Sanuki it is more than welcomed!
-In fact, in Japan, the tradition of slurping your noodles is one that is considered both a polite and proper way to enjoy the noodles themselves, as it conveys to other people just how much you are enjoying that delicious, wonderful meal which they may also want to try out and join in on the fun.
+In Japan, slurping your Udon is encouraged – the louder, the better.
+It’s a sign of respect to the master.
+In fact, the tradition of slurping your noodles is one that is considered both a polite and proper way to enjoy the noodles themselves, as it conveys to other people just how much you are enjoying that delicious, wonderful meal.

 So slurp up at Cafe Sanuki!
 The louder, the prouder!